rllko/Multi-Tenant-Auth-Service/README.md

         └──────────── all base64url-encoded on the wire ────┘
 ```

-License keys use the same base64url-without-padding encoding, handled by
-`Guider` (`Server/Services/Guider.cs`): a 16-byte GUID becomes a 22-char string
-with `+/` mapped to `-_`, which is what the customer sees and pastes into the app.
+License keys also use base64url without padding encoding, implemented in `Guider` (`Server/Services/Guider.cs`): 16 bytes of GUID are encoded into 22 characters with `+/` replaced by `-_`.

 ### Provisioning the key

 Before any encrypted call, the client must hold the application's ChaCha key.
-It
-is handed out once, at integration time, from the dashboard — never embedded in a
-build in plaintext and never sent in an encrypted body (chicken-and-egg).
+It is handed out once, at integration time from the dashboard, never embedded in a build in plaintext and never sent in an encrypted body (chicken-and-egg).
 ```mermaid
 sequenceDiagram
     actor Dev as Tenant (dashboard)